manoa-rides/manoa-rides.github.io/index.md

 Milestone 2 consisted of 23 issues, and progress was managed via the [Manoa-Rides GitHub Project M2](https://github.com/manoa-rides/manoa-rides/projects/2)

-Each issue was implemented in its own branch (unless it took less than 20 minutes to complete), and merged into master when completed
+Each issue was implemented in its own branch (unless it took less than 20 minutes to complete or was done directly through the mLab Mongo database), and merged into master when completed.

 # Community Feedback